Rite of Christian Initiation of Adults (RCIA)

 - It provides a multi-dimensional model for Catholic belief: evangelization, conversion and the response of faith and mission.

-Christ the King Church will implement a new RCIA program in September which will culminate in reception into the Catholic Church at Easter.
+Christ the King Church will implement a new RCIA program beginning in the fall which will culminate in reception into the Catholic Church at Easter.

-If you or someone you know is interested in exploring entering the Catholic Church, please contact Christ the King : (276) 628-2941.
+If you or someone you know is interested in exploring entering the Catholic Church, please contact RCIA Coordinator Patti Smith: 276.206.9278.